apache/jena-site/source/documentation/rdfstar/__index.md

 | -------- | ----------- |
 | `<< s p o >> apf:find t` . | Match the triple term.
 Any `s`, `p`, `o`, and `t` can be RDF terms or variables.|

-`apf:find` will result in all the variables being are set accorind to the match, If `t` is a variable, `?t`, it is bound to a triple term for the match of `<<s p o>>`.
+`apf:find` will result in all the variables being set according to the match, If `t` is a variable, `?t`, it is bound to a triple term for the match of `<<s p o>>`.

 ### SPARQL results